TotalMiner/totalminer.github.io/lua/functions/gui/msgbox.md

 - `y_text`: Text for the Y button prompt
 - `b_text`: Text for the B butto prompt
 - `vertical`: true = display button prompts vertically.
 Omit for default = false = display horizontally
+- `no_cancel`: true/false, toggle if the close button is visible and if the menu can be closed without pressing any of the buttons.
+If no buttons are present the close button will be hidden but can still be closed with the appropriate keybind.

 ## Returns

 - `long`: The number of the selected prompt.
 Zero = no selection (escape).
 1 = A button, 2 = X button, 3 = Y button, 4 = B button.

+___

+Leaving an empty string for any of the button arguments will omit them from the message box.

 ___